GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 | Task | task | The FHIR Task object in JSON format. |
 | FHIR Version | fhir-version | The FHIR version for the provided `Task`.
 When this field is not provided, the FHIR version **MUST** be the latest stable FHIR release.
 Consumers should evaluate this field in a case-insensitive manner.
 Currently, the following fields are allowed: `STU3`, `R4` and `R5`.
 It is strongly advised to always set this field, even when using the latest stable FHIR version.
 This prevents HTI breaking after a new FHIR stable release. |

+The timestamps follows the ["UNIX time"](https://en.wikipedia.org/wiki/Unix_time) convention, being the number of seconds since the epoch.

 #### FHIR Version
 The HTI spec doesn't limit itself to a specific version of FHIR.
 Ideally, the latest Stable FHIR version is used.
 At least FHIR STU3 should be used.
 FHIR provides useful documentation to show the bidirectional differences in the Task: